UniHD-CEG/gpugraph500/README.md

                           NVIDIA target architecture.
 Requires --enable-cuda
                           to be selected (default).
 Default option is 'detect'.
 In case detection does not succeed 'all' mode is selected.
-Detect mode is not fully implemented
-  --enable-debug          It is related with debugging.
-Provides extra traces
+  --enable-debug          Provides extra traces at runtime.
+(Disabled by
+                          default)
-                          at runtime.
-(Disabled by default) --enable-debugging      It is related with debugging.
-Enables -g option on compiler (debugging).
+  --enable-debugging      It is related with debugging.
+Enables -g option on
+                          compiler (debugging).
 (Disabled by default) --enable-quiet          It is related with debugging.
 Disable compile